 Veterinarians are physicians that specialize in the medical treatment of animals.
 They diagnose and treat illnesses and physical problems, and conduct research to learn more about animals’ biology.
 This can include cleaning wounds, operating on the animal in surgery, giving vaccinations, prescribing medication, and using medical machinery.
 On average, veterinarians make about $93,000 a year, and there is a projected 18% growth in the field.

 As highly emotional people, ISFPs are very nurturing and loving, making them perfect to care for animals as a veterinarian.
-Taking a pet to the vet can be a scary time for both the animals and the owners, so a good veterinarian would have to have a high sense of sensitivity to respond to the situation well.
+A good veterinarian must have a high level of sensitivity to respond to the situation well.
 The profession also requires a lot of creativity to effectively solve unique and unexpected medical problems that arise.

 An ER physician is a doctor that works in the emergency room of a hospital.
 This is a specialized type of physician that is prepared to treat people in an emergency, often with very little time and under extreme pressure.